-Stephen J. Cannell, the show’s creator and executive producer, seemed to want to stick mostly with the original cast and needed stories which brought the aging cast out of high schools.
+Stephen J. Cannell, the show’s creator and executive producer, seemed to want to stick mostly with the original cast and needed stories that brought the aging cast out of high school.
 This season the show moved out of high schools on more than a few occasions.
 Episodes dealing with pregnancy clinics, drug dealing, hazing in college fraternities, shock radio, gang violence, child molestation, and runaways were among the topics brought up throughout the season.

 That’s not to say the cast didn’t do a good job, it just seemed as if the show was growing further away from the original premise.
-It was nice to learn more about the various officer’s personal lives and watch them change and grow.
+It was nice to learn more about the various officers’ personal lives and watch them change and grow.
 There were many episodes dealing with relationships as Penhall seemed to be ever in flux about his live-in girlfriend and their different visions for their life together.
 Hanson developed a romantic relationship with an assistant district attorney.
 Hoffs took a chance on love that ended up almost destroying her.
 As the season closed, Ioki also seemed to find love.